pdfpc/pdfpc/README.rst

 requirements need to be met:

 - CMake Version >=2.6
+- valac >= 0.24
+- GTK+ 3.x
-- Gtk+ 2.x
+- gee 0.8
-- libPoppler with glib bindings
+- libpoppler with glib bindings
-- librsvg
+- gstreamer 1.0

 Compile and install
 ===================